smtpd/qpsmtpd/docs/config.md

     the _Received: _header, ...
     Default is whatever Sys::Hostname's hostname() returns.

+- ar-me

+    Sets the ID string used in Authentication-Results: header (useful for multi-server clusters).
+    Default is the same as me above.

 - plugin\_dirs

     Where to search for plugins (one directory per line), defaults to `./plugins`.